solidjerryc/Animal-world-simulate/README.md

 # Animal-world-stimulate
-A stimulation of  a game from movie Animal World
+A simulation of  a game from movie Animal World